Arbor School Faculty and Staff 2025-2026

 Senior Teacher & Woodshop (2001 - present)

 Greg’s classes focus on building skills in math while developing a love for its workings through hands-on and real-world applications and games.
 He helps students use math as a tool for understanding and exploring the world.
-Previous experiences as a tutor and a K-8 math teacher (with responsibilities for science, P.E., and stagecraft) brought him to Arbor with a well-developed repertoire of approaches and engaging experiences.
+With his previous experiences as a tutor and a K-8 math teacher (with responsibilities for science, P.E., and stagecraft), Greg brings a well-developed repertoire of engaging approaches and experiences to Arbor.
 In addition to teaching math, he is the Senior Woodshop teacher and leads the Seniors through on-campus community service activities.

 Felicity Nunley